-Gonzalez, a Democrat, was the representative for Texas’s 20th congressional district from 1999 to 2012.
+Gonzalez was the representative for Texas’s 20th congressional district and was a Democrat.
+He served from 1999 to 2012.

 Gonzalez is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2013 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Gonzalez sponsored and cosponsored.
+The chart is based on the bills Gonzalez sponsored and cosponsored from Jan 4, 2007 to Jan 1, 2013.
 See full analysis methodology.

 Gonzalez was the primary sponsor of 2 bills that were enacted:

 - H.R.
 3884 (108th): To designate the Federal building and United States courthouse located at 615 East Houston Street in San Antonio, Texas, as the “Hipolito F. Garcia Federal Building and ...

 - H.R.
 1959 (106th): To designate the Federal building located at 743 East Durango Boulevard in San Antonio, Texas, as the “Adrian A. Spears Judicial Training Center”.

 Does 2 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Gonzalez sponsored bills primarily in these issue areas: